-If you haven’t seen it, you definitely want to check it out here.
+If you haven’t seen it, you definitely want to check it out our unstuck training.

 If you have, your next move is to find out exactly how Heartland helps make customer experiences great with solutions like fast, reliable payment processing, and user-friendly payroll and POS options that track customer favorites and help manage loyalty.

-To learn more about what we could do to help your small business, click here.
+To learn more about what we could do to help your small business, get in touch.